svenyurgensson/parametron/README.md

 ```

 When parameter is `required` it must present in argument hash.
-Instead, parameter described as `optional` might present but not must.
+Instead, parameter described as `optional` might present but don't must.

-All of that parameter desciptors can have such refinements:
+All of that parameter descriptors can have such refinements:

 * `validator` with `Regexp` or `proc` predicat to be sure that input parameter is valid
 * `cast` which could be one of: `Integer`, `Float`, `proc` to convert input parameter
 * `default` to set input parameter to its default value in case if it not presents
 * `as` to rename input parameter name to new one

 ## Contributing